randy-krouth-vm/AsynchronousParalleJobScheduler/README.md

 - **Cooperative cancellation**
 - **Cold job re-queuing on preemption**

-When a **hot job** arrives, currently running **cold jobs** are cooperatively cancelled and re-queued, allowing hot jobs to execute immediately without permanently starving long-running work.
+When a **hot job** arrives, currently running **cold jobs** are cooperatively cancelled and re-queued, allowing hot jobs to execute immediately.

 This scheduler is designed for systems where **latency-sensitive operations must run immediately**, while background tasks can pause and resume safely.